GriffinNye22/Advent-Of-Code-2024/README.md

 many solutions may be more procedural in nature (perhaps with the addition of a small "struct-like" class for representing data).
 In some cases, my modularity leaves a bit to be desired.
-The purpose of the following solutions is to demonstrate my code maintenance and organization, my ability to adapt and problem-solve solutions to unique problems that deviate from standard industry norms, and spark discussion amongst others who participated in the AoC event.
+The purpose of the following solutions is to demonstrate my code maintenance and organization, my ability to adapt and develop solutions to unique problems that deviate from standard industry norms, and spark discussion amongst others who participated in the AoC event.